dasch-swiss/dsp-ui-lib/docs/how-to-use/search/index.md

 - route: string; url-route for search results
 - filterbyproject: string; project iri to limit search results by project
-- projectfilter: boolean; selection of all projects to filter by one of them
+- projectfilter: boolean; selection of all projects to filter by
 - advanced: boolean; additional menu with advanced / extended search
 - expert: boolean;  additional menu with expert search / gravsearch "editor"